How to Fuel a Marathon: Avoid the Wall and Run Your Best Race

 Begin reducing your training volume - known as tapering - in the 2–3 weeks leading up to the race.
 During the final 2–3 days, increase your intake of high-carb foods like pasta, rice, oats, potatoes and sweet potatoes.
 Shift your plate so that carbs make up a larger portion of your meals, while slightly reducing fat and protein to make room.

-Be mindful not to overeat — carb-loading is about increasing the proportion of carbs in your diet, not the total quantity of food.
-Eating too much can lead to bloating, digestive upset and sluggishness.
-If you’re prone to gut issues, consider lowering your fibre intake in the 48 hours before the race to reduce the risk of GI distress.
+Be mindful not to overeat.
+Carb-loading is about increasing the proportion of carbs in your diet, not the total quantity of food.
+Eating too much - particularly late in the evening - can lead to bloating, digestive upset and sluggishness.
+If you’re prone to gut issues, consider lowering your fibre intake in the 48 hours before the race to reduce the risk of symptoms.

 The Day Before the Race

-Avoid trying anything new or unfamiliar — race eve isn’t the time to test a spicy curry or that trendy high-fibre energy bar.
+Avoid trying anything new or unfamiliar - race evening isn’t the time to test a spicy curry or that trendy high-fibre energy bar.

 Race Morning